dijasila/GPAW/doc/documentation/hyperfine.rst

     :end-before: assert

 The output will be ``23.2 cm``.
-It's slightly off because the LDA spin-density at the positions of the hydrogen nucleus is a bit too low (should be `1/\pi` in atomic units).
+It's slightly off because the LDA spin-density at the position of the hydrogen nucleus is a bit too low (should be `1/\pi` in atomic units).